-A good hamburger bun or potato roll is an excellent choice for a starchy accompaniment to your meat, but if you want to go the extra mile, bake up a loaf or The Simplest White Bread Ever to serve simply sliced on the side.
+A good hamburger bun or potato roll is an excellent choice for a starchy accompaniment to your meat, but if you want to go the extra mile, bake up a loaf of the simplest white bread ever to serve simply sliced on the side.

-To top off your sandwich, you'll want some thin sliced sweet onions, some pickled jalapeño rings, and thick slices of our Garlic Pickles.
+To top off your sandwich, you'll want some thin sliced sweet onions, some pickled jalapeño rings, and thick slices of our garlic dill pickles.

 Drinks and Dessert